Skip to main content

 • You have been wearing a night guard for years, but your upper front teeth have continued to shorten and your bite no longer feels right.

-• You have been told the answer is veneers on a few front teeth, and you are not sure whether that addresses what is actually happening across your bite.
+• You have been told the answer is veneers on a few front teeth, but you are not sure whether that addresses what is happening across your bite.

-• You want the underlying structure rebuilt properly so the new restorations actually last, not redone every few years.
+• You want the underlying structure rebuilt properly so the new restorations are not repeatedly redone every few years.

-• You would rather invest once in a coordinated full-arch plan than continue patching individual teeth as they fail.
+• You would rather choose a coordinated plan than continue patching individual teeth as each one becomes a problem.

 If any of those describe where you are, a consultation with Dr. Marlin can establish the diagnostic picture and the specific options for your case.